Ariogala | Kaunas

 Soviet archives

-“I escorted people to the shooting, guarded those who were brought to the shooting, forced to fill in the pits where the people who had been shot were thrown, and looted their property. /…/ For taking part in the shooting, I received two children’s coats , two fur coats, two pairs of shoes, a pair of boots, two feather pillows, three blankets, a man’s winter coat, a dress, a table, two chairs, a wardrobe, and a pull-out sofa.”
+“I escorted people to the shooting, guarded those who were taken to the shooting, forced to fill in the pits where the people who had been shot were thrown, and looted their property. /…/ For taking part in the shooting, I received two children’s coats, two fur coats, two pairs of shoes, a pair of boots, two feather pillows, three blankets, a man’s winter coat, a dress, a table, two chairs, a wardrobe, and a pull-out sofa.”
 [Deposition of alleged shooter Juozas K., taken on September 27, 1944, RG-22.002M.7021-94/421]

 Historical note